 The orange juice which may end up costing a Hartlepool motorist and her friend £100 each

+The orange juice which could end up costing a Hartlepool motorist and her friend £100 each

 A Hartlepool motorist is appealing for clearer car park signage following a “shocking” fine after meeting a pal for an orange juice.

-Michelle Plant, from Clavering, reunited with a Newton Aycliffe friend she hadn’t seen for 20 years for a drink of orange juice at a Hartlepool Marina cafe.
+Michelle Plant, from Clavering, was reunited with a Newton Aycliffe friend she hadn’t seen for 20 years for a drink at a Hartlepool Marina cafe.

-But two days after meeting up, the pair, who travelled separately by car, were each served with an unexpected £100 parking fine.
+But two days after meeting up, the pair, who travelled separately by car, were each served with an unexpected parking fine of up to £100.

 They left around five minutes before the two-and-a-half hour period had expired.